-- Universidade Pedagogica de Maputo, Mozambique
+- Universidade Pedagógica de Moçambique, Maputo, Mozambique

 - ASTI, Advanced School of Translators and Interpreters, Buea, Cameroun

-- University of Accra, Legon, Ghana
+- University of Ghana, Accra

-The ‘African Project’, precursor of PAMCIT, was launched by the heads of the language services of the main international organisations (UN, European Commission, European Parliament, African Union, ACP Secretariat, African Development Bank…) who together decided to launch the African Project on the occasion of the First Pan-African Project on Conference Interpreting, Translation and Public Service Interpreting, held in February 2009 at United Nations Office in Gigiri, Nairobi.
+The ‘African Project’, precursor of PAMCIT, was launched by the heads of the language services of several international organisations (United Nations, European Commission, European Parliament, African Union, ACP Secretariat, African Development Bank…) who took part in the First Pan-African Conference on Training of Translators, Conference Interpreters and Public Service Interpreters, held at the United Nations Office at Nairobi in February 2009.

 The decision to launch the Project, enshrined in the Gigiri Declaration adopted at the Nairobi Conference, came in the wake of the report entitled 'Languages Matter', drawn up by Mr Noël Muylle, consultant, at the request of the UN Secretariat General.

 The report took stock of the state of interpreting and translation in Africa, and highlighted the lack of training structures and of professionals in these fields and thus their inability to meet the growing demand for these services.

 The Directorate General for Interpretation of the European Commission is one of the institutional members of the Project.
 It has undertaken to accompany and support the universities wishing to provide such high-level training.

 Thanks to its long experience in training interpreters, DG Interpretation has helped to draw up curricula, it provides Training for Trainers (offering training to professional interpreters wishing to acquire the pedagogical tools needed to teach interpreting), and helps to train students (through pedagogical assistance missions to the universities concerned).

 When necessary, it also gives advice on the acquisition of the sophisticated equipment needed for teaching conference interpreting.